Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Introduction

-The literature on classical GMM proposes several provisions to the problem such as systematic moment selection \citep{Andrews1999,Andrews2001,Hall2003,Hall2007,Okui2009,Donald2009,Canay2010,DiTraglia2016,Chang2018}, averaging \citep{Chen2016}, and shrinkage estimation \citep{Liao2013,Fan2014,Cheng2015,Caner2018}.
-On the contrary, the literature on Bayesian GMM has paid scant attention to the problem, although remedies tailored to classical GMM are not straightforwardly applicable to Bayesian GMM.
-Therefore, the purpose of this study is to bridge this gap by proposing a novel method to deal with Bayesian GMM with many moment conditions.
+The literature on classical GMM proposes several provisions to the problem, such as systematic moment selection \citep{Andrews1999,Andrews2001,Hall2003,Hall2007,Okui2009,Donald2009,Canay2010,DiTraglia2016,Chang2018}, averaging \citep{Chen2016}, and shrinkage estimation \citep{Liao2013,Fan2014,Cheng2015,Caner2018}.
+On the contrary, the literature on Bayesian GMM largely ignores the problem, although remedies tailored to classical GMM are not straightforwardly applicable to Bayesian GMM for two reasons.
+First, they are two-stage procedures in which the final estimate is computed based on the first estimate with the identity weighting matrix.
+However, such a strategy is not feasible in Bayesian GMM, because the relative contributions of a GMM criterion (quasi-likelihood) and a prior density to the quasi-posterior depend on the weighting matrix, the mode of a quasi-posterior under the identity weighting matrix is not consistent with that under the optimal weighting matrix.
+Therefore, in Bayesian GMM, a weighting matrix has to be estimated with the unknown parameters of interest.
+Second, Bayesian GMM is often used in cases where numerical optimization does not work well because a GMM criterion is discontinuous in parameters or has many local optima.
+Therefore, even when a non-informative prior is employed, in some cases, a first-step estimate is not readily available.
+The purpose of this study is to bridge this gap by proposing a novel method to deal with Bayesian GMM with many moment conditions.